Drywall: Fire resistance

 Some fire barrier walls are constructed of Type X drywall as a passive fire protection item.
 Gypsum contains the water of crystallization bound in the form of hydrates.
-When exposed to heat or fire, this water is vaporized, which retards heat transfer until the water in the gypsum is gone.
+When exposed to heat or fire, the resulting decomposition reaction releases water vapor and is endothermic (it absorbs thermal energy), which retards heat transfer until the water in the gypsum is gone.
 The fire-resistance rating of the fire barrier assembly is increased with additional layers of drywall, up to four hours for walls and three hours for floor/ceiling assemblies.
 Fire-rated assemblies constructed of drywall are documented in design or certification listing catalogues, including DIN 4102 Part 4 and the Canadian Building Code, Underwriters Laboratories and Underwriters Laboratories of Canada (ULC).

 Tests result in code-recognized designs with assigned fire-resistance ratings.
 The resulting designs become part of the code and are not limited to use by any manufacturer.
 However, individual manufacturers may also have proprietary designs that they have had third-party tested and approved, provided that the material used in the field configuration can be demonstrated to meet the minimum requirements of Type X drywall and that sufficient layers and thicknesses are used.